NJIT-Highlander-Racing-Electrical/2WD_4WD_Switch/2023-2024 Archive/README.md

   * GND on PIN 2
   * SIGNALS on PIN 3 & PIN 4

-* When 2WD is pressed, aviation plug PIN 4 goes HIGH
-* When 4WD is pressed, aviation plug PIN 3 goes HIGH
+When 4WD is pressed:
+White wire (Green at DAS): 12V
+Black wire (Orange at DAS): 0V

+When 2WD is pressed:
+White wire (Green at DAS): Initially goes to 0V then goes to 12V when complete Black wire (Orange at DAS): 12V

 * Wires from Switch to Diff:

  * Aviation 1: Dark Blue on Diff (Yellow on connecting wire)